HACC2020/KeikiNextDoor/README.md

 ## Get set up to use our repository

-1. Create a file called .gitconfig
+1. Create a file called .gitconfig in this directory

 2. Put the following contents into it